 If it becomes necessary for us to issue and sell to Tumim under the Equity Line Purchase Agreement more than the 1,781,978 Shares being registered for resale under the Registration Statement of which this prospectus forms a part in order to receive aggregate gross proceeds equal to the Total Commitment under the Equity Line Purchase Agreement, we must file with the SEC one or more additional registration statements to register under the Securities Act the resale by Tumim of any such additional shares of our Common Stock we wish to sell from time to time under the Equity Line Purchase Agreement, which the SEC must declare effective.
-We will need to obtain stockholder approval to issue shares of our Common Stock in excess of the Exchange Cap under the Equity Line Purchase Agreement in accordance with the Nasdaq listing rules, unless the average per share purchase price paid by Tumim for all shares of our Common Stock sold under the Equity Line Purchase Agreement equals or exceeds \$4.07 (which represents the closing price of our Common Stock on Nasdaq on February 29, 2024), in which case, under the Nasdaq listing rules, the Exchange Cap limitation will not apply to issuances and sales of our Common Stock under the Equity Line Purchase Agreement.
+We will need to obtain stockholder approval to issue shares of our Common Stock in excess of the Exchange Cap under the Equity Line Purchase Agreement in accordance with the Nasdaq listing rules, unless the average per share purchase price paid by Tumim for all shares of our Common Stock sold under the Equity Line Purchase Agreement equals or exceeds \$5.45, in which case, under the Nasdaq listing rules, the Exchange Cap limitation will not apply to issuances and sales of our Common Stock under the Equity Line Purchase Agreement.
 In addition, Tumim will not be required to purchase any shares of our Common Stock if such sale would result in Tumim's beneficial ownership exceeding 9.99% of the then outstanding shares of our Common Stock.